Launching new

 FLAT LAY PHOTOGRAPHY IS A TYPE OF COMMERCIAL PRODUCT PHOTOGRAPHY WHEREBY OBJECTS OF THE PHOTO SESSION ARE PLACED ON THE HORIZONTAL SURFACE, LIKE A TABLE OR A FLOOR, AND SHOT FROM ABOVE.
 THESE IMAGES ARE MOSTLY EXECUTED IN STUDIOS WITH PROFESSIONAL LIGHTING AND SPECIFIC FLAT LAY PHOTOGRAPHY SETUP.

-This method is widely used in social media visual content plans, in the creation of food, jewelry, fashion, cosmetics images
+This method is widely used in social media visual content plans, in the creation of food photography, jewelry, fashion and cosmetics images.

-It's just to say that all smaller objects are subject to this type of commercial shoot sooner or later.
+It's just to say that all smaller objects are subject to this type of commercial photoshoot sooner or later.

 TYPES OF APPAREL PHOTOGRAPHY